 The data published here has had the personal details of subjects and officers removed.
 Any other details which could lead to the identification of a specific incident have also been taken out.

-“There is robust and comprehensive internal scrutiny of uses of force, and officers must fill in a nationally devised form every time it is used.
+“There are robust and comprehensive internal scrutiny of uses of force.
 This helps provide the context for and the results of their actions.
 A joint legitimacy board, including independent members, also monitors and scrutinises our uses of force and helps hold South Wales Police to account.

 “For those who may feel they have been unfairly treated, we clearly signpost the ways by which they can make a complaint.
 But we welcome the fact that, overall, we have received a very low rate of complaints, which is an indication that the communities of South Wales support the work we do to serve them and keep them safe.